 - The time of collection varies a lot among customers

 - Guidance as to what the results mean could be more precise

 At Nebula Genomics, we give you the most comprehensive whole-genome sequencing results for the most affordable price.
 Unlike companies like Psomagen, 23andMe, and AncestryDNA, which only read approximately 0.02% (600,000 positions) of your DNA, we read approximately 100% (6,000,000,000 positions) with our 30X WGS Sequencing kit.

 Our tests also provide deep ancestry reporting better than that of 23andMe and AncestryDNA tests.
-In collaboration with FamilyTreeDNA, we give you access to find out even more about your family tree.

 We value our customers’ privacy.
 This is why we use a combination of blockchain and privacy computing on our website.
 This combination will prevent your confidential data from ever getting hacked on our website.

 |Testing Method||Saliva for Gene test and stool for Gutbiome and Gutbiome+ test using next generation sequencing platforms||30X Whole-genome sequencing|

 |Ancestry reporting||No||Deep ancestry reporting with full Y chromosome and mtDNA sequencing|

 |Reporting||Tests for your genes and bacterial profile and relates it to how they affect your human trait||Genetic predispositions|